 “To come here.”

-“When I heard the Saint-Saens from the courtyard, I came over here.”
+“When I heard the Saint-Saëns from the courtyard, I came over here.”

-“They don’t blend too well, do they?”
+“No. Me neither.
+They don’tblend too well, do they?”